IPYNB → Word (DOCX) — Convert in Seconds • No Upload

 Note: The “Export to Word (.docx)” option only

-appears if you’re using nbconvert ≥ 7.0
+appears if you’re using nbconvert ≥ 7.0 and have both

-and python-docx
+Pandoc and python-docx installed.

 FAQ: Convert IPYNB to Word Online